nolanknill/git-intro/README.md

-I am a README file.
+I am a README file with some edits.